davidberiro/eigenlayer-contracts/docs/permissions/PermissionController.md

 function removeAdmin(address account, address admin) external onlyAdmin(account);
 ```

 An admin of an account can call `removeAdmin()` to remove any other admins of the same account.
 However, one admin must always remain for any given account.
-In other words, once an account has added an admin, it will always have at least one admin in perpetuity.
+In other words, once an account has added an admin, it must always have at least one admin in perpetuity.

 Note that once an admin has been added to an account, at least one must remain on the account.